And luckily, they’ve allowed us to go behind the scenes to take a look at the work happening this week.

 The team started by carefully cleaning each engine to ensure there was no rust, dust or grit as these are particularly bad for historic working machinery like ours.
 It was a painstaking task – over 180 hours for some of the larger engines.
 The attention to detail that our teams put in to making sure each engine is properly cared for is one of the reasons why this is such a long-term project (another reason is the sheer amount of scaffolding we’ll be erecting – but we’ll tackle that in another blog!)

 The next step was to coat each engine in a protective wax, which will ensure that the machines don’t seize up while they’re out of action.
-This is important, as it means we’ll be able to get the up and running sooner when the Power Hall does reopen in 2021, two years’ time.
+This is important, as it means we’ll be able to get the up and running sooner when the Power Hall does reopen.

 Then the engines are covered in tarpaulins to stop any debris getting stuck in them while the building works are actually taking place.
 Each tarpaulin is raised over a scaffolding frame, and fixed in place using ropes and ties.